This quick and easy Tuscan-Style Panzanella recipe is a dinner salad that incorporates delicious vegetables and herbs, as well as crusty bread.

 When you have leftover vegetables and day old bread, you know those extra halves and chopped pieces not needed for any other recipe, that’s when you need this delicious Tuscan-Style Panzanella Salad.

 Why this salad?
-Well, to start, I like the idea of using up extra veggies and not letting them go to waste.
-And, especially when the veggies are already prepared (meaning: chopped, diced and sliced) it was a no-brainer for me to put them all together for this fabulous (and super healthy) salad.
+Well, to start, I like the idea of using up extra vegetables and not letting them go to waste.

 Panzanella has a long history of being made by Italians–further back than the 16th century.
 In fact, it’s rumored that there was even a song by 16th century artist and poet, Bronzino, who gave accolades to this dish in a most robust way.